 - 8. Policies for promoting sustainable consumption should take into account the goals of eradicating poverty, satisfying the basic human needs of all members of society, and reducing inequality within and between countries. - 9.
 Member States should provide or maintain adequate infrastructure to develop, implement and monitor consumer protection policies.
-Special care should be taken to ensure that measures for consumer protection are implemented for the benefit of all sectors of the population, particularly the rural population and people living in poverty. - 10.
+Special care should be taken to ensure that measures for consumer protection are implemented for the benefit of all sectors of the population, particularly the rural population and people living in poverty. (this clause which existed in UNGCP 1999 is dropped in the present Draft Resolution.
+We seek restoration of the same.) - 10.
 All enterprises should obey the relevant laws and regulations of the countries in which they do business.
 They should also conform to the appropriate provisions of international standards for consumer protection to which the competent authorities of the country in question have agreed.
 (Hereinafter references to international standards in the guidelines should be viewed in the context of this paragraph.) - 11.
 The potential positive role of universities and public and private enterprises in research should be considered when developing consumer protection policies.